 The state of California recognizes that individuals qualified for nursing home care can often receive the same level and quality of care in an assisted living residence at a lower cost.
 The Assisted Living Waiver Program (ALWP) serves seniors who need long term care assistance with personal care and household tasks.
-Most seniors and their families prefer an assisted living environment rather than a nursing home facility, thus creating a win-win scenario for the state and for families.
-The Assisted Living Waiver Pilot Project was initially approved in 2009 and was amended and approved for another 5 years in July of 2018.
+Most seniors and their families prefer an assisted living environment rather than a nursing home facility.
+This creates a win-win scenario for the state and for families.

 The California Department of Health and Human Services requires that participants in this waiver program contribute to their room and board costs.
-In 2019, the “room and board rate” is approximately $1,039 per month or $1,059 per month, depending on one’s income.
 For those who cannot afford this minimum monthly expense, they may be able to a find a spot in a publicly subsidized housing apartment.

-To qualify, applicants must be a minimum of 21 years old who have a need for both a specific level and type of care and meet the financial restrictions.
+To qualify, applicants must be a minimum of 65 years old, or a minimum of 21 years old if disabled.
+Applicants must also have a need for both a specific level and type of care and meet the financial restrictions.
 Individuals must be qualified for nursing facility care, but not require so much care that it becomes prohibitively expensive to receive that care in an assisted living environment.
-Ultimately, the state and the assisted living residence will determine whether the resident's care needs can be met by the facility.
+Ultimately, the state and the assisted living residence will determine whether the resident’s care needs can be met by the facility.

-The asset limit, which includes most of the individual or couple's total resources except for the home and vehicle, cannot exceed $2,000 for an individual or $3,000 for a couple.
-That said, there are several assets that are considered non-countable towards the asset limit.
-These include one’s home (given a non-applicant spouse lives in the home or the applicant expresses a desire to return to the home), household furnishings, personal items, and a vehicle.
 Unlike with income, if only one spouse of a married couple is applying for Medi-Cal, all assets are considered jointly owned by the couple.
 However, there is a spousal impoverishment rule in place for the non-applicant spouse called a Community Spouse Resource Allowance (CSRA).
-This rule allows the non-applicant spouse to retain up to $126,420 (as of 2019) of the couples assets, protecting him/her from having too little assets from which to live.
+This rule allows the non-applicant spouse to keep up to $137,400 (as of 2022) of the couples assets.
+This protects him/her from having too little assets from which to live.
 Learn more about Medicaid and jointly owned assets here.

 The Assisted Living Waiver does not cover room and board costs.
 However, for low income Californians, state Supplemental Security Income may provide additional funds towards room and board.